NotIsaacTwinkleToes/DefenceTowers/README.md

 1. Create a new **YAML** file. (file extension: .yml). ex.
 'New Tower.yml'

-2. Copy and paste Example Tower.yml's content into your new tower.
+2. Copy and paste Example Tower.yml's content into your new tower, or type '/dt get towername'.
+This will give you the tower in game, and generate default configuration options.

 3. Change options to your liking and save.

 4. Restart server.

 **Creating a tower file and not restarting may cause strange tower behavior**

-Now doing /dt list will display your new tower.
 ## Editing a tower
  Editing towers don't require a server restart, instead, you can reload the tower's configuration with the command **/dt reload [tower name]**.